ACK alert management

 2. On the Clusters page, click the name of your cluster.
 In the left navigation pane, click Operations > Alerts.

-3. On the Alerts page, follow the on-screen instructions to install or upgrade the component.
+3. On the Alerts page, follow the on-screen instructions to install or upgrade the required components.

-4. After the installation or upgrade is complete, go to the Alerts page to configure alerts.
+4. After installation or upgrade, go to the Alerts page to configure alerts.

 Tab